 - Beat 8 eggs, salt, mixed herbs, pepper and garlic powder in a large bowl.

-- Heat coconut oil in ovenproof pan, pour in egg mixture and cook over medium to low heat until eggs are almost set, for about 8 to 10 minutes.
+- Heat coconut oil in an ovenproof pan, pour in the egg mixture and cook over medium to low heat until eggs are almost set, for about 8 to 10 minutes.

 Nutritional Info (Per serving): 204 Calories | 14 g Protein | 9 g Carbs | 12 g Fat * This may slightly differ depending on what ingredients used in your filling.

 If you use my recipe, tag me on Instagram or Twitter, as I would love to see your pictures.

 For further assistance making this recipe, comment below or contact me via email.
 Enjoy!